Used to ESL Games, Activities and Worksheets

 ESL Used to Activity - Grammar and Speaking: Asking and Answering Questions from Prompts, Guided Discussions, Freer Practice - Pair Work - Upper-intermediate (B2) - 35 minutes

 In this memorable used to speaking activity, students practice expressions with used to and would by talking about past habits and memories.
 Students begin by writing true short answers for the items on the worksheet in a random order in the speech bubbles, e.g. I used to be really into it - skateboarding.
 Next, students swap worksheets with a partner.
-Students then take it in turns to choose an answer from one of their partner's speech bubbles and ask them to talk about it, e.g. 'Tell me about skateboarding'.
+Students then take turns choosing an answer from one of their partner's speech bubbles and asking them to talk about it, e.g. 'Tell me about skateboarding.'
 Their partner uses the expression with used to to talk about the topic, e.g. 'I used to be really into skateboarding.
-I would go to the skate park every day and practice for hours'.
+I would go to the skate park every day and practice for hours.'
 The student then asks follow-up questions and the pair develops a short conversation about the topic.
 After their partner has explained the answer and it's been discussed, the student puts a tick next to the speech bubble and the students swap roles.

 Looking back Preview